wp-plugins/wpsso/readme.txt

 == Description ==

 <blockquote>
-<p>WordPress Social Sharing Optimization (WPSSO) <strong>provides the information that search engines and social websites need</strong> to improve Google Search ranking and social engagement on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more.
-An essential plugin for <em>every</em> WordPress website!</p>
+<p>HTML meta tags provide information about your content, not the sharing buttons! <strong>Make sure social websites present your content in the best possible way, no matter <em>how</em> your webpage is shared</strong> &mdash; using sharing buttons, browser extensions, or URLs pasted directly on social websites.
+WordPress Social Sharing Optimization (WPSSO) <strong>provides the information search engines and social websites need</strong> to improve Google Search ranking and social engagement on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more.
 </blockquote>

-Sharing buttons don't provide information about your content &mdash; HTML meta tags in your webpage do. **Make sure social websites present your content in the best possible way, no matter *how* your webpage is shared** &mdash; using sharing buttons, browser extensions, or URLs pasted directly on social websites.

 = Quick List of Features =